jpawelczak/vpa-demo/README.md

 Have you noticed `Message: Some containers have a small number of samples` and `Type: LowConfidence`?
 It means VPA does not have enough data sample to make an informed recommendation (reminder: VPA generates recommendations based on gathered data over some period of time).

+### Adding limitations for better cost control

-*Remainder* : it is good idea to add some boundries to VPA's recommendations by applying `Resource Policies` with minAllowed and maxAllowed values.
+It is good idea to add some boundries to VPA's recommendations by applying `Resource Policies` with minAllowed and maxAllowed values.
 It will keep the resources under control (you can add the resource policies in vpa.yaml or via GKE Console UI).

+We will explore further those options in next iterations of the VPA Demo.

 # Scale-up with some load